shopware/docs/guides/plugins/plugins/storefront/add-custom-controller.md

 ## Next steps

-Now that you know how to create a custom controller, you can make it more beautiful with some styling.
-To get a grip on it, head over to our guide on [Add custom styling](add-custom-styling.md).

 Since you've already created a controller now, which is also part of creating a so called "page" in Shopware, you might want to head over to our guide about [creating a page](add-custom-page.md).